 Self-priming pumps create and maintain a sufficient level of vacuum to draw fluid into the inlet without external assistance.

 Water booster pumps are devices used to increase pressure in existing fluid flow systems.
 They are designed to help pumping systems achieve higher flow velocities and overcome high lift heights.
 Typically, booster pumps are used in water systems or applications with low levels of waste contamination.
-They have a variety of commercial, municipal and military applications and are used in many industries, including the aerospace, mining, and food processing industries.
+They have a variety of commercial, municipal, and military applications and are used in many industries, including the aerospace, mining, and food processing industries.

 The booster pumps work in conjunction with other pumps, which means that they cannot transport any fluid in the system by themselves.
 They are designed solely to 'increase' the performance of the existing pumping system.
-Water booster pumps are considered to be centrifugal pumps, consisting of at least one impeller to collect and move fluid.
+Water pumps are considered to be centrifugal pumps, consisting of at least one impeller to collect and move fluid.

 Booster pumps are used to increase water pressure.
 Increasing the water pressure can also increase the flow, higher pressure causes the water to flow faster through the pipe, so usually more flow also occurs.
 If the water pressure is too low, the irrigation system will work poorly.
 For example, dry donut-shaped areas around sprinklers are a visual indicator of insufficient water pressure.
-One solution to the low water pressure problem is to add a water booster pump in to increase water pressure.
+One solution to the low water pressure problem is to add a water pump to increase water pressure.

 Most water all booster pumps, no matter who the manufacturer contains the same basic elements: